 When talking to homeowners in the Conestoga Tile showrooms, we often discover that they have been misled to believe that because they have a small room, they should select a small tile.
 Truth be told, size doesn’t always matter.
 Color, shape, texture, and at times, size, will all determine if a room feels big or small.
 Ultimately, when choosing a tile size, it comes down to personal preference.

 However, what can (and often does) determine whether a larger tile can be installed is the condition of the floor.
 A floor that isn’t flat can limit a homeowner’s choices to smaller tile.
 Larger tiles will lie unevenly on floors that aren’t level and flat, causing lippage.
 The Tile Council of North America (TCNA) states that “Lippage is a condition where one edge of the tile is higher than the adjacent tile, giving the finished surface an uneven appearance.”
-If a floor isn’t flat or is uneven, products like Laticrete 84 Latilevel and Laticrete 86 Latilevel can be applied to remedy the problem.
+If a floor isn’t flat or is uneven, products like Laticrete’s NXT can be applied to remedy the problem.

-Similar to the problem of large tile on the floor, an uneven wall can cause lippage issues when using large format tile.
-This problem can be exasperated when the lighting of the lighting of the room strikes the lippage in such a way that distracting shadows are caused.
-Schluter Systems has a great solution for this problem through the use of their Schluter Kerdi-Board building panels, which help the tile contractor create a flat, level surface that is also waterproofed in which tiles are installed on.
+Similar to the problem of large tile on the floor, an uneven wall can cause lippage issues when using large format.
+This problem can be exasperated when the lighting of the room strikes the lippage and distracting shadows are caused.
+Schluter Systems has a great solution for this problem through the use of their Schluter Kerdi-Board building panels.
+These panels help contractors create a flat, level substrate that is also waterproofed.

-Your options are plentiful when it comes to which size of tile you can use, but don’t be afraid to ask for advice.
-Contact Conestoga Tile at 888-415-5689 with any questions you have.
+Your options are plentiful when it comes to tile size, but don’t be afraid to ask for advice.
+Contact Conestoga Tile with any questions you have.
 We’ll be happy to assist you!